Multi-Symbol Forbidden Configurations: Block Matrices

-\begin{remark} $ \forb(m, r, \sym( )) = 1. $ \end{remark} We discovered that having two 1-rowed constant matrices laid side by side results in the same asymptotic bounds as having two 1-rowed constant matrices laid on top of each other.
+We discovered that having two 1-rowed constant matrices laid side by side results in the same asymptotic bounds as having two 1-rowed constant matrices laid on top of each other.

 \begin{proposition} If $p > 1$ or $q > 1$, then

 \end{proposition}

 \begin{proof} $I_m \in \avoid(m, r, \sym( ))$ so $\forb(m, r, \sym( )) = \Omega(m)$.